-The goal of the Respiratory Care program is “to prepare graduates with demonstrated competence in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains of respiratory care practice as performed by registered respiratory therapists (RRTs).”
+The goal is to prepare graduates with demonstrated competence in the cognitive (knowledge), psychomotor (skills) and affective (behavior) learning domains of respiratory care practice as performed by registered respiratory therapists (RRTs).

-What are the eligibility requirements to apply for the program?
+What are the eligibility requirements to apply to the program?

 - Overall GPA of 2.5 or higher

 “C” or better in BIO121, BIO122 or BIO123